 Cow House Studios is located on the O’Gorman family farm, in rural Wexford, two hours south of Dublin.
 Nestled at the foot of the scenic Blackstairs Mountains, it is located three miles from the village of Rathnure.
-Director Rosie O’Gorman grew up on the farm, and her father Michael still works the land.
-He is often seen on the tractor or tending to the cattle.
+The farm has been in the O’Gorman family for almost 300 years; director Rosie O’Gorman grew up on the farm with her three sisters, and her father Michael worked the land for almost 50 years before retiring in 2017.
 There are 180 acres of land to explore, and a pond for swimming and fishing.
-Today, Cow House Studios coexists alongside the working family farm.
-To read more about the history of the Cow House please click here
+To read more about the history of the Cow House please click here.

 Do you have any pets?

-We have three dogs and three cats; Lulu, the chocolate Labrador, Rupert and Rodney, the Tibetan spaniels and Dolly, Nelson and Cash the country cats.
+We have four dogs and three cats; Foley, the lurcher, Lulu, the chocolate Labrador, Rupert and Rodney, the Tibetan spaniels and Dolly, Nelson and Cash the country cats.
 They love to play.
 We also have one peacock named George Clooney, and a retired racehorse called Trigger.

 Where is the closest town/village?

 Cow House Studios is located in rural farmland.
 The closest village, Rathnure is three miles away, and the nearest town, Enniscorthy is twelve miles away.
 It is a very safe, scenic environment.
 You can get directions here.

 During the summer, the weather in Ireland is temperate; the average summer temperatures are 65 F/ 18 C. It is often sunny, but there is frequent, soft rain, and night time is cool.

 What are the dates?